Cheah Cheng Hye

 Dato’ Seri Cheah Cheng Hye is a professional investor and entrepreneur who co-founded and chaired Value Partners Group Ltd., one of the leading asset management firms in Hong Kong.
 He was in charge of Value Partners’ asset management and business operations from the firm’s founding in February 1993 until January 2025, when he retired with the title of Honorary Chairman, remaining a substantial shareholder and retaining his Board seat.

 Since then, Dato’ Seri Cheah has managed Cheah Capital Ltd., a single-family office in Hong Kong and Singapore which he set up to invest his personal assets.
 Dato' Seri Cheah is considered one of the leading practitioners of value-investing in Asia and beyond.
 Value Partners and he personally have received numerous awards- a total of more than 280 professional awards and prizes during the period 1993 to 2024.

-Dato’ Seri Cheah has served since 2017 on the Board of Directors of Hong Kong Exchanges and Clearing Ltd, which owns the Hong Kong Stock Exchange and London Metals Exchange.
-He serves as an Independent Non-Executive Director (INED) and he also chairs the group’s Investment Committee.
+From 2017 to 2026, Dato’ Seri Cheah served on the Board of Directors of Hong Kong Exchanges and Clearing Ltd, which owns the Hong Kong Stock Exchange and London Metals Exchange.
+He served as an Independent Non-Executive Director (INED) and he also chaired the group’s Investment Committee.
+He retired from the board of Hong Kong Exchanges in 2026 upon reaching his term limit of nine years.

-Numerous awards were received by Dato’ Seri Cheah personally, including Asia Asset Management’s “Lifetime Achievement Award” in 2023 and a 2021 award as one of the top 25 leaders in the Asian asset management industry over a quarter century.
-In the Asian Benchmark Survey 2003, Dato’ Seri Cheah was voted “Most Astute Investor” while in 2007, Finance Asia named him “Capital Markets Person of the Year.”

-In 2007, Dato’ Seri Cheah led Value Partners to become Hong Kong’s first listed asset management company.

-Dato' Seri Cheah Cheng Hye was ranked as the 2,623nd richest person on the Forbes World's Billionaires List in 2025, with a net worth of US$1.2 billion as of 14 April 2025.
-In 2025, Dato' Seri Cheah ranked No. 20 on Malaysia's 50 Richest List published by Forbes.
+Dato' Seri Cheah Cheng Hye ranked as the 2,858th richest person on the Forbes World's Billionaires list in 2026, with a net worth of US$1.3 billion as of March 2026, according to Forbes.
+In 2026, Dato' Seri Cheah ranked 22nd on Forbes Malaysia's 50 Richest List.
 He has been on the Malaysian list continuously since 2019.